 This clause describes the Multi-Point Reconciliation Sublayer (MPRS) used with 100G-EPON point-to-multipoint (P2MP) networks.
 These are passive optical multipoint networks (PONs) that connect multiple data terminals to a single shared fiber.
 The architecture is asymmetric, based on a tree and branch topology utilizing passive optical splitters.

 This clause extends Clause 106 to enable multiple MACs to interface with multiple Physical Layers.
 The number of MACs supported is limited only by the implementation.
 It is acceptable for only one MAC to be connected to this MPRS.
-Figure 143–1 shows the relationship between this MPRS and the ISO/IEC OSI reference model.
+Error!
+Reference source not found. shows the relationship between this MPRS and the ISO/IEC OSI reference model.
 Prior EPON specifications enabled multiple MACs to interface to a single PHY.
 This concept is expanded in this clause to allow multiple MACs to interface with up to four PHYs requiring up to four 25 Gigabit Media Independent Interfaces (25GMIIs).

 The MPRS adapts the bit-serial protocols of the MAC to the parallel format of the PCS service interface.
 Though the 25GMII is an optional logical interface between the MAC sublayers and the Physical Layers, it is used extensively in this standard as a basis for specification.
 The 100G-EPON Physical Coding Sublayers (PCS) are specified to the 25GMII, so if not implemented, a conforming implementation behaves functionally as if the MPRS and 25GMIIs were implemented.